sleepingkiwi/sleepingkiwi-admin/Terms of Agreement/toa.md

 ### Design

 For your website we create look-and-feel designs, and flexible layouts that adapt to the capabilities of many devices and screen sizes.
-We create designs iteratively and use predominantly HTML and CSS so we won’t waste time mocking up every template as a static visual.
-We may use visuals to indicate a creative direction (colour, texture and typography.)
-We call that ‘atmosphere.’
+We create designs iteratively and use a combination of design tools alongside HTML and CSS so we won’t always mock up every template as a static visual.
+We may use visuals to indicate a creative direction (colour, texture and typography).

 You’ll have plenty of opportunities to review our work and provide feedback.
-We’ll either share a Dropbox, Google Drive folder or Github repository or development site with you and we’ll have regular, possibly daily contact.
+We’ll either share a Dropbox, Google Drive folder or Github repository or development site with you and we’ll have regular contact.

 You have the opportuninty to request up to **[two]** rounds of revisions **[separately for the design work on your website and for the work on your visual identity/Logo]**.
 See **Changes and Revisions** below for information on further revisions.